Octopus Deploy on AWS

 end

-Important: Calamari processes run inside the Octopus pod in the Tooling account -- they are subprocesses of the Octopus Server, not remote agents deployed in target accounts.
+Important: Calamari processes run inside the Octopus pod in the Dev account -- they are subprocesses of the Octopus Server, not remote agents deployed in target accounts.
 They assume IAM roles in the target accounts via STS and then make API calls to those accounts, but the process itself executes locally in the Octopus pod.
 If you need actual execution inside a target account's VPC (e.g., for private API endpoints), you'd deploy external workers there -- but that's a different topology.

 7. How Octopus Configuration Maps to This

-Account name: AWS Dev
+Account name: AWS Deploy

 Authentication method: Execute using the AWS service role for an EC2 instance (This tells Octopus: "Don't use stored keys; Calamari should pick up ambient credentials from IRSA/Pod Identity")